 Cash and equivalents include investments with initial maturities of three months or less.
 The Company maintains its cash balances at credit-worthy financial institutions that are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
 Deposits with these banks may exceed the amount of insurance provided on such deposits; however, these deposits typically may be redeemed upon demand and, therefore, bear minimal risk.
-The Company did not have any cash or cash equivalents at November 30, 2014 and May 31, 2014.
+The Company had cash of \$1,225 and \$0 as of February 28, 2015 and May 31, 2014.